Usability in Software Design

 Liking It vs. Using It

 Likeability is always a desirable trait in a product.
-If people like the product, they are more likely to use it and to recommend it to others.
+If people like the product, they are more likely to use it and to recommend it to other people.
 But as with utility, you should be careful not to confuse likeability with usability.

-People often like a product for reasons unrelated to utility and usability.
-They may be attracted to its styling and flash, or to the status they believe the product confers upon them.
-People tend to like highly usable products, but you should not assume that means a well-liked product is usable.
+People frequently like a product for reasons unrelated to utility and usability.
+They may be attracted to its style, or to the status they believe that the product confers upon them.
+People typically like highly usable products, but you should not assume that means a well-liked product is usable.

-Usability is about whether a person can use the product to perform the tasks they need to perform.
+Usability is about whether a person can use the product to perform the tasks that they need to perform.
 Usability testing primarily measures performance, not preference.
-However, standardized questionnaires can be used to measure preference across products.
+However, standardized questionnaires can be used to measure preferences across products.